An improved method to derive the kappa distribution in polytropic plasmas

 by denoting

-It indicates that for a certain kappa index, the self-consistent potential must be a solution of Eq. \eqref{eq:le-eq-phi} under some boundary conditions.
+It indicates that the self-consistent potential must be a solution of Eq. \eqref{eq:le-eq} under some boundary conditions.
 Therefore, the potential cannot be an arbitrary function in the case of a single species plasma.
-The kappa index directly determines the profile of the potential through the Lane-Emden equation \eqref{eq:le-eq}.
+The kappa index and the boundary conditions directly determine the profile of the potential through the Lane-Emden equation \eqref{eq:le-eq}.

-In the second case, a two-component plasma is considered, i.e. $n_i \neq 0$.
-In this case, if we may construct the ion density as the following manner,
+In the second case, a two-component plasma is considered, i.e., $n_i \neq 0$.
+In this case, if we may construct the ion density in the following manner,

-then the electron density, temperature, and distribution function can all exist with an arbitrary potential in a self-consistent manner in terms of Eqs. \eqref{eq:n-phi}, \eqref{dev:nphi2} and \eqref{eq:fe}.
+then the electron density, temperature, and distribution function can all exist with the arbitrary potential $\varphi$ without breaking the self-consistency in terms of Eqs. \eqref{dev:nphi2}-\eqref{eq:fe}.